cscholze/discover-me/README.md

 #discover-me
 Discover Me is a multi-user network mapper web GUI built on Nmap and hosted on a local host.
 This project uses an Angular front-end and is deployed via a local Node.js server.
-Users must have _Node_ and _npm_ installed on their machine.
+Users must have [_Node.js_](https://nodejs.org/en/) and _npm_ installed on their machine. npm comes bundled with Node.js.
 Scans are saved using a PostgreSQL database hosted through Heroku.

 ## Getting Started
 Discover me demonstrates network device discovery thorough